 Here’s what you do…

-Daily Challenge: Picture the worse case scenario for a situation that zaps your confidence.
+Daily Challenge: Picture the worst-case scenario for a situation that zaps your confidence.
 Don’t stop making it worse until it seems ridiculous.

 Hi!
 I’m Suger; Chief Blogger at Suger Coat It.
 Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
 I love wine and cheese, long days in the sun at the beach and spending time with my family.
 I make stuff for the internet.
 Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
 You know, living the sweet life.